KeilChris/GPIO_INT/README.md

 # GPIO_INT

-Shows the usage of GPIO interrupt function.
+Example project for the NuMaker-PFM-2351 that shows the usage of GPIO interrupt function.